Wall Street drifts as US inflation slows but remains hot

 AP Business Writer

-NEW YORK (AP) — Stocks are drifting on Wall Street Friday after a report showed inflation is slowing, though not by as much as hoped.

-The S&P 500 was 0.2% higher in midday trading after earlier shifting between very small gains and losses.
-The Dow Jones Industrial Average was up 15 points, or less than 0.1%, at 33,797, as of 12:05 p.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 was 0.2% lower in morning trading after earlier shifting between very small gains and losses.
+The Dow Jones Industrial Average was down 86 points, or 0.3%, at 33,695, as of 10:19 a.m.
+Eastern time, and the Nasdaq composite was 0.2% lower.

-Stocks around the world had earlier weakened after a U.S. government report showed prices getting paid at the wholesale level were 7.4% higher in November than a year earlier.
-That’s a slowdown from October’s wholesale inflation rate of 8.1%, but it was still slightly worse than economists expected.

-The nation’s high inflation, along with the Federal Reserve’s economy-crunching response to it, have been the main reasons for Wall Street’s painful tumble this year.
-Stocks have recovered some of their losses recently, as inflation has slowed since hitting a peak in the summer.
-But it remains too high, raising the risk the Federal Reserve will have to keep hiking interest rates sharply to get it fully under control.

 Treasury yields erased earlier losses immediately after the release of the report.
 That reflected traders stepping up bets for how high the Fed will ultimately take interest rates.
 The central bank has already hiked its key overnight rate to a range of 3.75% to 4%, up from basically zero as recently as March.